balch/lander/README.md

 I am curious how much energy is used by each "Sending to LLM..." message I see.
 While it may be easy to use an LLM to rename a class or do a "replace in files" operation, that is probably not the most efficient use of AI.
+Keeping an eye on my monthly AI Quota progress bar does help me prioritize Vibe Coding usage.

 So far, AI has been more useful for me when getting started and exploring new concepts and tech.
 It's also great to get AI validation when analyzing your code or asking